Cyb3rn0id/arduino_digital_photoframe/README.md

 # Arduino Digital Photoframe

 This is the project I've used for the TV in the Rita's Dolls House.
 Project is for an **Arduino UNO and Duemilanove** (both tested) with a shield 2.4 TFT LCD 240x320 pixels + microSD card reader.
+Display is the one based pn SPFD5408 controller.

 **Arduino Leonardo and other Arduino models are not suitable!**
 (maybe using new libraries from Adafruit?)